arvidn/libtorrent/docs/manual.rst

 of this state periodically.
 This mode can be used to avoid race conditions when adjusting priorities of pieces before allowing the torrent to start downloading.

-``share_mode`` determines if the torrent should be added in *share mode* or not.
-Share mode indicates that we are not interested in downloading the torrent, but merlely want to improve our share ratio (i.e. increase it).
-A torrent started in share mode will do its best to never download more than it uploads to the swarm.
-If the swarm does not have enough demand for upload capacity, the torrent will not download anything.
-This mode is intended to be safe to add any number of torrents to, without manual screening, without the risk of downloading more than is uploaded.

-A torrent in share mode sets the priority to all pieces to 0, except for the pieces that are downloaded, when pieces are decided to be downloaded.
-This affects the progress bar, which might be set to "100% finished" most of the time.
-Do not change file or piece priorities for torrents in share mode, it will make it not work.

-The share mode has one setting, the share ratio target, see ``session_settings::share_mode_target`` for more info.

-``file_priorities`` can be set to control the initial file priorities when adding a torrent.
-The semantics are the same as for ``torrent_handle::prioritize_files()``.

-``version`` is filled in by the constructor and should be left untouched.
-It is used for forward binary compatibility.

-``trackerid`` is the default tracker id to be used when announcing to trackers.
-By default this is empty, and no tracker ID is used, since this is an optional argument.
-If a tracker returns a tracker ID, that ID is used instead of this.

-if ``uuid`` is specified, it is used to find duplicates.
-If another torrent is already running with the same UUID as the one being added, it will be considered a duplicate.
-This is mainly useful for RSS feed items which has UUIDs specified.

-``source_feed_url`` should point to the URL of the RSS feed this torrent comes from, if it comes from an RSS feed.

-``apply_ip_filter`` determines if the IP filter should apply to this torrent or not.
-By default all torrents are subject to filtering by the IP filter.
-This is useful if certain torrents needs to be excempt for some reason, being an auto-update torrent for instance.

-``merge_resume_trackers`` defaults to false and specifies whether tracker URLs loaded from resume data should be added to the trackers in the torrent or replace the trackers.

 remove_torrent()
 ----------------